About Spring Switches

 When a train approaches the switch from the other direction (facing point), the spring tension keeps the track aligned for the normal route.
 A switch stand or motor is usually placed here as well allowing the switch to be thrown for the diverging route in the odd situation.

-Spring Switches in Model Trains
+Uses in Model Trains

 Model railroads also use spring switches as a special type of switch or turnout that has its points sprung to return to a normal position.
 The weight of the train and the flange of the wheels push the points out of the way while passing through.
 This allows a train to pass through either diverging route from the front end, but facing the switch; the train will only go the normal route.